InhaKMS/HuPo-AnT/README.md

 ## Introduction
+We provide Annotation Tool for CrowdPose dataset.

 ## Code
-We provide [evaluation tools](crowdpose-api) for CrowdPose dataset.
-Our evaluation tools is developed based on [@cocodataset/cocoapi](https://github.com/cocodataset/cocoapi).
-The source code of our model has been integrated into [AlphaPose](https://github.com/MVIG-SJTU/AlphaPose/tree/pytorch).

 ## Dataset